bandprotocol/bandpress/docs/tcd.md

 ### Query Result Aggregation

-At version 1, Band Protocol provides two different methods for data aggregation.
+At version 1, Band Protocol provides two different data aggregation methods for different data types.
 Concrete implementation details can be found in library [ArrayUtils.sol](https://github.com/bandprotocol/contracts/blob/master/contracts/utils/ArrayUtils.sol).

 - **Number**: The final result is the [Median](https://en.wikipedia.org/wiki/Median) value among all the results.
-- **Bytes32**: The final result is the [Majority](https://en.wikipedia.org/wiki/Majority) value among all the results, or failure if there's no majority.
+- **Bytes32**: The final result is the [Majority](https://en.wikipedia.org/wiki/Majority) value among all the results, or failure if there is no majority.

 ## Creating New TCD